 The examples below assume that you downloaded these two files to your "Downloads" folder.

-Note that these commands use example file names and yours will be different: you will have downloaded a different version than 9.0 and you may not have chosen the English (en-US) version.
+Note that these commands use example file names and yours will be different: you will need to replace the example file names with exact names of the files you have downloaded.

 For macOS users: